mwczapski/windows_vscode_development_in_linux_docker_container/README.md

    d.
 Wait for the installation of vscode-server and extensions to complete in the VS Code instance connected to the remote container

-   The remote container VS Code instance window should look similar to what os shown below:
+   The remote container VS Code instance window should look similar to what is shown below:

    ![Remote Container VS Code Serrver Setup finished](./VSCode-Remote-Container-First-Time-Hands-off-Setup.png)

    e.
-Leave the VS Code in rthe remote container running
+Leave the VS Code in the remote container running

-4. Execute `07_UpdateContainerSetupAfterFirstCodeRun.sh` to update container and create a windows shortcut for starting VS Code connected to the remote container directly from Windows Explorer or form the WSL Shell, without having to go through steps 3.a. and 3.b.
+4. Execute `07_UpdateContainerSetupAfterFirstCodeRun.sh` to update container and create a windows shortcut for starting VS Code connected to the remote container directly from Windows Explorer or from the WSL Shell, without having to go through steps 3.a. and 3.b.

    Transcript of an interaction:

     <code>